-This is a easily recognized genus for a small but unknown number of species.
+This is an easily recognized genus for a small but unknown number of species.
 As noted by Blackman and Eastop, “most species are poorly known.”

 Nearctaphis bakeri (Cowen)

 This is a very common species that has become a pest of cultivated Trifolium.
 I collect it frequently on its Rosaceae primary hosts, especially on ornamental Pyrus and various Crataegus.
-On secondary hosts, I find it on a range of Trifolium (Fabaceae) species and Penstemon (Plantaginaceae).
-It is widespread in North America, and I have material identified as this species from Washington, Oregon, Idaho, Wyoming, Wisconsin, and New York.
+On secondary hosts, I find it on a range of Trifolium (Fabaceae) species, Castilleja & Pedicularis (Orobanchaceae), and Penstemon (Plantaginaceae).
+It is possible that more than one species is lumped into this general category.
+It is widespread in North America, and I have material identified as this species from Washington, Oregon, Idaho, California, Wyoming, Colorado, Wisconsin, and New York.

 Nearctaphis (Amelanchieria) sensoriata (Gillette & Bragg)